talv2010/biqu-relay-v1.2-firmware-modified/README.md

 shutdown delay is 30sec

-after shutdown can return to on state
+after turn off can return to on state

 For uVision compiler setup use that video https://youtu.be/nHCjFw2TS4M?feature=shared